sparkfabrik/company-playbook/content/working-at-sparkfabrik/hiring-from-abroad.md

 1. June and December you get double wage (hence, 14 wages)
 2. SparkFabrik will retain taxes following regulations and pay them for you (hence, they are net)

-The retained tax amount depends on a lot of factors, like the agreed gross wage, your level, possible dependent relatives, etc. As a rule of thumb, you can consider **one third of the gross salary to be retained** in taxes.
+The retained tax amount depends on a lot of factors, like the agreed gross wage, your level, possible dependent relatives, etc. As a rule of thumb, you can consider **one-third of the gross salary to be retained** in taxes.

 ## Remote foreign workers

-Remote workers living in foreign countries, even european ones, can't be employed with a CLA.
+Remote workers living in foreign countries, even European ones, can't be employed with a CLA.
 Among others, the main blocker is that SparkFabrik can't easily pay your taxes in your country, while the Italian CLA requires that we do.

-For this reason we have a standard private agreement that guarantees:
+For this reason, we have a standard private agreement that guarantees:

 * Full-time engagement
 * 24 leave days each year (like the Italian CLA)
 * A mutual withdrawal period of 1 to 3 months, depending on your level
-* The same general treatement reserved to resident workers
+* The same general treatment is reserved for resident workers
-* The same mutual obbligations valid for resident workers
+* The same mutual obligations valid for resident workers

-Under this agreement we will pay you the **gross** salary in 12 **gross** monthly wages.
+Under this agreement, we will pay you the **gross** salary in 12 **gross** monthly wages.

-To this extent we need you to be able to issue valid invoices to SparkFabrik.
+To this extent, we need you to be able to issue valid invoices to SparkFabrik.
 We will pay your invoices with the rest of the wages each month.

-To issue valid invoice you may have to register for a VAT position in your country, depending on your local regulations.
-We can't give advice on this so it's up to you.
+To issue a valid invoice you may have to register for a VAT position in your country, depending on your local regulations.
+We can't advise on this so it's up to you.

-Remote foreign workers will be invited to join the yearly SparkMeeting, we usually run in September.
+Remote foreign workers will be invited to join the yearly SparkMeeting, which we usually run in September.
 The event will last for three days.
-Bed and board, plus travel expanses to join the meeting will be on us.
+Bed and board, plus travel expenses to join the meeting will be on us.

-Usually we also ask foreign workers to be available to travel to Italy for very peculiar events or in special occasions.
+Usually, we also ask foreign workers to be available to travel to Italy for very peculiar events or special occasions.
 Should this be the case, all expanses are still on us.

 ## Timetable and working hours

-Italy working week is made of **5 working days** (monday to friday) of **8 working hours**, with a **1-hour lunch break** in the middle.
+Italy's working week is made of **5 working days** (monday to friday) of **8 working hours**, with a **1-hour lunch break** in the middle.

-SparkFabrik official working timetable is:
+SparkFabrik's official working timetable is:

 | Segment | Start | End |
 | --- | --- | --- |